You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 While switchblades are widely prohibited in the US, assisted opening knives can be legally sold and possessed under federal law.

-Some states may have specific laws in place regarding the length of the blade and places where knives are prohibited, such as airports or federal buildings.
+Some states may have specific laws regarding the length of the blade and places where knives are prohibited, such as airports or federal buildings.

 Always check the laws in your state or country before buying a spring assisted knife to make sure you’re complying with the law.